 2x2 OCL also gives an advantage to its image sensor that the imaging pixel can be used as a detection pixel and detect across all pixels which means the sensor is able to focus on even small objects with high accuracy as its result.

 As you've seen, there are no gaps between pixels and it's a reason to make phase difference detection get better performance, even in low light intensity.

-Sony also claimed 2x2 OCL will help to improve on the resolution to get high-quality image, sensitivity to increases the efficiency of light utilization and dynamic-range to get a better HDR output image.
+Sony also claimed 2x2 OCL will help to improve the resolution to get the high-quality image, sensitivity to increases the efficiency of light utilization, and dynamic range to get a better HDR output image.